TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 4 - Storage Metrics/2.4.1-the-layers-in-storage/_index.md

 For Windows, the number is the snapshot at the collection period.
 For example, if the collection is every 5 minute, then it's number on the 300th second, not the average of 300 numbers.

-Interestingly, Window documentation said that “Multispindle disk devices can have multiple requests active at one time, but other concurrent requests await service.
+Interestingly, Window documentation said that "Multispindle disk devices can have multiple requests active at one time, but other concurrent requests await service.
 Requests experience delays proportional to the length of the queue minus the number of spindles on the disks.
-This difference should average less than two for good performance.”
+This difference should average less than two for good performance."

 I plot the disk queue among ~1K VMs.
 It's interesting to see see some are very high.